zhangerjun/zhangerjun/README.md

 - 👋 Hi, I’m @zhangerjun
-- 👀 I’m a PhD-trained biomedical researcher working on diffusion MRI (dMRI) methods and quantitative biomarkers for neonatal brain development and injury.
+- 👀 I’m a PhD-trained biomedical researcher working on diffusion MRI and quantitative biomarkers for neonatal brain development and injury.
 - 🌱 What I do
   * Diffusion MRI modeling
   * Neonatal neuroimaging pipelines